 “Hi!
 My name is (insert your name here) and I’m Awesomely Amazing.”
-Honestly, this should be the right way to introduce yourself in a A.A. meeting or in any other supportive group.
+Honestly, this should be the right way to introduce yourself in any 12 steps program or in any other supportive group.
 Instead of telling everybody else that you are your addiction, these groups should encourage people to look ahead in life and help them detach themselves from their problems.
 A friend of mine once told me that the current way was just meant to address the problem, so then people would remind themselves that they have something to work on.
-From what I see, and feel free to correct me if I’m wrong, we shouldn’t put on our problems like a second skin, but considering that it’s just a moment, an experiment in life, a stepping stone.
-If you could place your “problems”in a different perspective, it could bring more answers and understanding than not having a problem at all.
+From what I see, and feel free to correct me if I’m wrong, we shouldn’t put on our problems like a second skin, but considering that that’s just a moment, an experience in life, or maybe a stepping stone.

-Our problems have the ability to show us another way out; to open up our minds; to change our belief system breaking down our mental patterns; to change our habits, and consequently to change our reality.
+Like the trees that grow through their ‘adversities’, our problems have the ability to show us another way out; to open up our minds; to change our belief system breaking down our mental patterns; to change our habits and consequently to change our reality.
 So my question for you is:

 Are you defined by your problems or are they just a bridge to your success?